ps-george/FPGA-lab-EIE1/Glue_logic/README.md

 One of the uses of an FPGA is as [glue logic](http://en.wikipedia.org/wiki/Glue_logic), where it effectively acts as a convenient way of connecting together lights.
-The DE0 contains 10 lights and 10 switches, so "glue" the switches to the lights - when you toggle each switch the corresponding LED should turn off and on.
+The DE0 contains 10 lights and 10 switches, so "glues" the switches to the lights - when you toggle each switch the corresponding LED should turn off or on.

 ###Approach